Saving data from an Amazon Aurora MySQL DB cluster into text files in an Amazon S3 bucket - Amazon Aurora

 Tip

 When you use the role technique in Aurora MySQL version 3, you can also activate the role by using the SET ROLE role_name or SET ROLE ALL statement.
 If you aren't familiar with the MySQL 8.0 role system, you can learn more in Role-based privilege model.
-And for more details, see Using roles in the MySQL Reference Manual.
+For more details, see Using roles in the MySQL Reference Manual.

 You can use the activate_all_roles_on_login DB cluster parameter to automatically activate all roles when a user connects to a DB instance.
-When this parameter is set, you don't have to call the SET ROLE statement explicitly to activate a role.
+When this parameter is set, you generally don't have to call the SET ROLE statement explicitly to activate a role.
 For more information, see activate_all_roles_on_login in the MySQL Reference Manual.

 Use the following statement for Aurora MySQL version 2: